mnater/Hyphenopoly/docs/Events.md

 ````

 ## tearDown-Event
 Fired when Hyphenopoly_Loader.js decides NOT to load Hyphenopoly.js and before it deletes the global 'Hyphenopoly' object.
+This event can be used to invoke other scripts if native CSS hyphenation is available.

 ````
 Default-action: `w.Hyphenopoly = null`